ThoughtStuff/ThoughtStuff.GLSourceGen/README.md

         // Get the location of the 'a_Color' attribute in the shader program. int colorLocation = GL.GetAttribLocation(shaderProgram, "a_Color");
+        // Keep track of the attribute locations so they can be disabled or modified (e.g. for instancing) vertexAttributeLocations.Add(colorLocation);
         // Enable the 'a_Color' attribute.
         GL.EnableVertexAttribArray(colorLocation);
         // Define the layout of the 'a_Color' attribute.